Cults Myths and Legends of Ancient Sicily

 Athena is considered the goddess of war but, unlike Ares, violent and bloodthirsty, it demands from its proteges (including Ulysses, Hercules, Achilles and Jason) not brute physical strength but actions, the result of reflections and tactical reasoning.
 It is no coincidence that in the Greek world she is also considered the goddess of reason.
 The mother's name, Meti, in fact, can be translated with the word "sense".
 The fact that it is Athena who faces and beats Ares emphasizes that reflection and reason often prevail over brute strength.

 Athena is credited with the invention of olive oil and also the introduction of the olive tree in Greece.
 His favorite animal is the owl.
 It is no coincidence that what characterizes the owl, compared to other animals, is precisely the large and shining eye; and it is, in fact, in the blue eyes of the owl that one of the characteristics of Athena is reflected, considered the goddess of clarity and called "goddess with blue eyes" that is "goddess with blue eyes".
-In the Greek language, the words owl and blue have a similar sound (glaux = owl, glaucos = blue).
+In the Greek language, the words owl and blue have a similar sound (glaux = owl, glaucos = light blue).

 Paris Bordone: Athena rejects Hephaestus

 Another holiday, celebrated in Athens was called Arreforie, dedicated to Athena Pallas.
-During its development, the priestess of Athena delivered sacred and mysterious objects to girls of noble families called "Arrefore" ("bearers of objects that cannot be talked about"), who had the task of carrying them, late at night, in the basement of Aphrodite of the gardens .
-Perhaps the sacred objects were symbols of fertility in the shape of genitals.
+During its development, the priestess of Athena gave sacred and mysterious objects to girls of noble families called "Arrefore" ("bearers of objects that cannot be talked about"), who had the task of carrying them, late at night, in the basement of Aphrodite of the gardens .
+Perhaps the sacred objects were symbols of fecundity in the shape of genitals.
 This could be deduced from the fact that one of the ceremonies that took place during the Thesmophoria dedicated to Demeter and Persephone and to which only married women participated, it consisted precisely in bringing in procession to the goddesses some pasta objects in the shape of genitals, as a wish for the fertility of the fields.

 The Cult in Sicily